Company IT and operations leaders ranked digital transformation as the number one competitive risk in 2019.

 How to hunt for the tools that fit your contact center:

 Growth-minded companies and leaders choose tools that won’t just work for your company today, but they’ll work 10 years from now, too.
 With your story for change, insider input, and crop of new ideas in hand, start your search for the best vendor to suit your needs.

 Work backward from your goals to reverse engineer a better customer experience.
 Then, see where you need better tools to support your mission.
 Say your customers are constantly frustrated with a disjointed service experience.
 They have to switch channels to solve their problem and they always get rerouted to a new agent with every new channel.

 Your compelling reason for change might be to fix this painful experience, and the way to do it is with omnichannel service.
 If your current vendor doesn’t offer an omnichannel solution, now you have immediate criteria to help you find the right vendor to suit your business needs.
 Prioritize omnichannel, and cross off all the vendors who can’t offer what you need – no matter the name or number of times they’ve appeared on best practice lists.

-Use the success of other companies as a framework to launch your transformation but build a strategy unique to your contact center and your company’s needs.
+Use the success of other companies and digital transformation best practices as a framework to launch your DTX, but build a strategy unique to your contact center and your company’s needs.